kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/01-server-side/04-create-server-side.md

 ### Start from scratch
 * Install in the `server` folder

-`$ npm i apollo-server-express bcrypt concurrently cors dotenv express graphql graphql-tools jsonwebtoken mongoose`
+`$ npm i apollo-server-express bcrypt concurrently dotenv express graphql graphql-tools jsonwebtoken mongoose`

 * Back out of the server folder